 The heavy, wooden door behind me chose the most inopportune time to latch shut.
 Every attendee turned their head in my direction.
-All I could think to do was mumble under my breath.
+I mumbled through gritted teeth.
 "Sorry."

 I stepped forward and raised my voice to ensure the entire room could hear me.
 "They're motorcycle clubs, not gangs."

 Annette rolled her eyes to the ceiling.
 "You're arguing over my word choice?
 I'm… I'm sorry, but who are you?
 And why should I give a rat's tail what you think?"